pcda17/pcda17.github.io/week-07.md

 ```

-Right click the following links and save the following Jupyter notebook files to `sharedfolder` on your desktop.
-Navigate to [localhost:8889](localhost:8889) in your browser to open each notebook.
+Right click the following links and save the Jupyter notebook files to `sharedfolder` on your desktop.

+Then navigate to [localhost:8889](localhost:8889) in your browser to open each notebook.

 1. [https://raw.githubusercontent.com/pcda17/pcda17.github.io/master/week-07.1_CSV-Input-Output.ipynb](CSV Input/Output)